Skip to main content

 What This Means for Your Gym / Fitness Studio

 Denver has a cost of living index of 112.0 while Raleigh sits at 100.0 (national average = 100).
-This means every expense — rent, equipment, supplies, insurance — costs proportionally more in the higher-indexed city.
+That's a modest 12.0-point gap, which scales directly through every line item in your startup budget — rent, equipment, supplies, insurance, and the wages you'll need to pay to attract local talent.

 Over the first year, opening a gym / fitness studio in Raleigh saves an estimated $15,156 (10.7%) compared to Denver.
-The monthly operating cost difference alone accounts for $8,496 of that gap over 12 months.
+The bulk of this gap comes from recurring monthly expenses — $708/month less in Raleigh, or $8,496 across the first year.
+This ongoing cost advantage compounds over time and affects your break-even timeline.

 These estimates use national average startup costs for a gym / fitness studio, adjusted by each city's cost of living factor.
 Actual costs vary based on your specific location, size of operation, and current market conditions.
 Use the interactive Startup Cost Calculator to customize expenses for your situation.